-NO PURCHASE NECESSARY.
 A PURCHASE OR PAYMENT OF ANY KIND WILL NOT INCREASE YOUR CHANCES OF WINNING.
 VOID WHERE PROHIBITED.

-“Expedition Hackathon” events held in 2017 (“Hackathon”) are sponsored by Blue Compass LLC(“Sponsor”, “we”, “us”).
+“ExpeditionHacks” events (“hackathon”) are sponsored by Blue Clarity (“Sponsor”, “we”, “us”).

-Participants own the rights to their projects they create at the Hackathon.
+Participants own the rights to their projects they create at the hackathon.
 Your team may create a Prototype using data and/or API’s provided by the Sponsor and/or its Partner.
-This could mean that you or a teammate created the Technology, acquired ownership of the Technology from a third party, or may rely on binding written statements by the third party that owns or has the right to license the Technology indicating that you (or members of the public generally) are authorized to use that Technology in the manner you intend to use it.
+This could mean that you or a teammate created the Technology, acquired Sponsorship of the Technology from a third party, or may rely on binding written statements by the third party that owns or has the right to license the Technology indicating that you (or members of the public generally) are authorized to use that Technology in the manner you intend to use it.
 Your team will be disqualified if the Sponsor has any reason to believe that your team has violated the terms of this paragraph.
 You should consult with appropriate advisors or legal counsel if you have any doubt as to whether you are meeting the requirements of this paragraph.
 “Technology” means, without limitation, content (including pictorial, audio and audio-visual content), code, specifications, technical information, algorithms, images, design, art, music, graphics, SFX, data, and any other information or materials protected by any intellectual property right.
-Your team may bring to the Hackathon any pre-developed or licensed Technology that you plan to use in connection with your Prototype, provided that such Technology meets the requirements of this paragraph.
+Your team may bring to the hackathon any pre-developed or licensed Technology that you plan to use in connection with your Prototype, provided that such Technology meets the requirements of this paragraph.

-Following the Hackathon Period, each team will have two to three minutes to demonstrate its Submission to a panel of judges selected by the Sponsor, followed by question and answer session with the judges.
-Demonstrations will occur at the selected venue for each event.
+Following the hackathon period, each team will have two to three minutes to demonstrate its submission to a panel of judges selected by the Sponsor, followed by time for questions and answers with the judges.
+Demonstrations will occur at the selected venue (or online for virtual events) for each event.
 Demonstration time limits may be shortened or lengthened in the Sponsor’s sole discretion depending on the number of entries.

 WINNER ANNOUNCEMENT AND VERIFICATION: